mconlon17/simple-vivo-book/GLOSSARY.md

 # VIVO
 VIVO is an open source, semantic web software system for creating and maintaining an integrated view of the scholarly work of an organization.
 See [the VIVO Home Page](http://vivoweb.org)

+# VIVO Vagrant
+Vagrant is software for providing a self-contained computing environment on your machine.
+VIVO Vagrant is a full featured VIVO that runs in a Vagrant environment.

 # VIVO-ISF
 The VIVO Integrated Semantic Framework, the ontology used by VIVO to represent scholarship.